vitlug/LinuxCheatSheet/readme.md

 To find the right Distro for you, you can use: https://librehunt.org/

 Be sure to consult other people in Linux forums and subreddits for your doubts.
-You can also leave a message to VIT Linux User Group via the Issues page on our [Github Repo]() and we will try to get back to you.
+You can also leave a message to VIT Linux User Group via the Issues page on this Repo and we will try to get back to you.

 **Installing a Linux Distro**